hjkgrp/starter-hugo-research-group/content/post/2011-12-27-vibrational-properties-molecules/index.md

 ---
-title: Vibrational properties of molecules
+title: "Vibrational properties of molecules"
 subtitle:

 # Summary for listings and search engines